Our Work

 Offers the difference

 With a focus on mental health and wellness, we provide support to our school community and the community at-large.
-We offer the difference, meeting the needs and filling the gaps in services and systems so that there is more balance and stability during this time of great transition and transformation.
-The Greater Mercy Foundation projects:
+We offer the difference, meeting the needs and filling gaps in services and systems so that there is more balance, stability, and connection especially during times of transition and transformation.

 Current Projects